dshafik/securepasswords.info/source/_posts/silex.md

 ## Installation

 Silex relies on PHP hashing algorithms to encode passwords.
-The recommended algorithm is called `bcrypt` and it's available in PHP 5.5+ via the [ext/password extension] [1].
+The recommended algorithm is called `bcrypt` and is available in PHP 5.5+ via the [ext/password extension] [1].
 If you are using an earlier PHP version, install the [password_compat] [2] library in your projects to enable `bcrypt` in PHP 5.3.17+ versions: